detheavn/game-boy-ultra/GBU_SPEC.md

 ```
 Per-scanline cycle budget (M-cycles):
+  Total scanlines:       170  (160 visible + 10 V-Blank)
+  M-cycles per frame:    67,002
+  M-cycles per scanline: 67,002 / 170 = 394

-  Mode 2 (OAM scan):    20 M-cycles   (scanline start)
+  Mode 2 (OAM scan):    20 M-cycles   (scanline start, same as GBC)
-  Mode 3 (render):      43 M-cycles   (pixel output)
+  Mode 3 (render):      60 M-cycles   (pixel output — wider at 240px)
-  Mode 0 (H-Blank):     51 M-cycles   (until next scanline)
+  Mode 0 (H-Blank):    314 M-cycles   (until next scanline)
-  Total per scanline:   114 M-cycles
+  Total per scanline:   394 M-cycles

   STAT interrupt fires at: end of Mode 2 (cycle 20 of scanline)
-H-Blank interrupt fires at: start of Mode 0 (cycle 63 of scanline)
+  H-Blank interrupt fires at: start of Mode 0 (cycle 80 of scanline)
 ```

-The H-Blank period (51 M-cycles at 16 MHz = ~3.2µs) is the window for mid-scanline palette swaps.
-At 16 MHz this is a wider window than GBC, giving more time for the hicolour technique.
+The H-Blank period (314 M-cycles at 16 MHz = ~19.6µs) is the window for mid-scanline palette swaps and raster effects.
+This is approximately 3× the wall-clock duration of the GBC H-Blank, giving substantially more time for the hicolour technique, per-scanline scroll manipulation, and software affine-transform effects.

+**Scanline timing note for GBC developers:**
+The per-scanline M-cycle count (394) differs from GBC (114).
+Code that relies on specific cycle counts within a scanline — such as timed STAT interrupt handlers — must be recalculated for GBU.
+The extended H-Blank budget means most timing-sensitive code has significantly more headroom than on GBC.

 **Hicolour potential:**
 By swapping BG palette registers during H-Blank, a developer can display more unique colours per frame than the 12 × 6 = 72 simultaneous colours the palette system officially provides.
+The 314-cycle H-Blank window makes this substantially more reliable than on GBC.
 This is a supported and documented technique — the timing is stable and will not change between hardware revisions.

 ---